A Visit to the CPSC Lab in 2013

 The building was constructed by Craig Venter for the first private-sector Human Genome Project.
 It has excellent infrastructure for labs, including one-time air use exhaust systems, a huge backup UPS in case the mains electric power goes off and a full-load generator to take over from the UPS.
 CPSC gutted the interior for its own type of labs.
 They added hard rooms for fireworks storage and two fire-resistant rooms outside the orginal external walls for flammability testing.
 It is an impressive facilty, with large, clean labs and a lot of updated equipment.
 Note than any samples seen in these photos are not related to actual current compliance tests, and very unlikely to have been involved in any sensitive CPSC actions.
 The labs get many visitors, so products currently under investigation for defects are stored.

-Visitors are briefed by Andy Stadnik, CPSC's Director of Laboratory Sciences.
+Visitors are briefed by Andy Stadnick, CPSC's Director of Laboratory Sciences.

 The helmet test lab, located with equipment for other types of testing.

 The lab got updated test equipment in the new lab building.
-From left, the data acquisition area, dynamic strap strength test machine, monorail drop rig, older drop rig now used for non-helmet testing, and the edge of the table used to mark test lines on the helmets before impact testing.
+From left, the data acquisition area, dynamic strap strength test machine, monorail drop rig, old and no longer used drop rig, and the edge of the table used to mark test lines on the helmets before impact testing.

-The monorail test rig and data acquisition equipment was supplied by CADEX of Canada.
+The monorail test rig was supplied by CADEX of Canada.
+Data acquisition is from Biokinetics, another Canadian supplier.
 A helmet is placed on an instrumented headform, helmet down, and dropped a measured distance onto a steel anvil.
 Instruments in the headform feed g data to the data acquisition system on the left.
 Drop heights for the CPSC standard are 1 meter on the hemispheric and curbstone anvils, and two meters on the flat anvil.

 This machine tests strap stretch and strength when jerked with a dynamic load.